10 minute read

 where $\sum_{i=1}^K \alpha_i y_i = 0$.

-From this fact, we can derive the length of optimal weight $\mathbf{w}$:
+From this remark, we can derive the length of optimal weight $\mathbf{w}$ as follows.
+First, note that

 where we use the constraint that $\sum_{i \in I} \alpha_i y_i = \sum_{i=1}^K \alpha_i y_i = 0$.